bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-02-21-newsletter.md

 release candidates.*

-- [Core Lightning 24.02rc1][] is a release candidate for the next major version of this popular LN node.
+- [Core Lightning 24.02rc1][] is a release candidate for the next major version of this popular LN node. {% assign timestamp="1:24:07" %}

 ## Notable code and documentation changes